MrFarland/Encyclopedia-Exandria/documentation/wonderdraft.md

 Atlas Exandria is an ambitious project that aims to create a comprehensive, canon-consistent set of maps for the world of Exandria.
 Maintaining accuracy and consistency requires a great deal of effort and this document was created to help me achieve these goals while simultaneously helping others recreate the look & feel of these maps and even create their own companion maps.

 ## Wonderdraft
-This project would not be possible without the use of the outstanding cartography application, [Wonderdraft](https://wonderdraft.net).
-The application provides users with a nearly overwhelming number of settings and customizations that allows a cartographer to define a "style" that is all their own.
-This section defines what those settings are for the purpose of making sure future additions and improvements remain true to the original vision of this atlas.

-### Overall Style
+The maps in this atlas were created using the application, [Wonderdraft](https://wonderdraft.net).
+The maps in this atlas were created with Wonderdraft version **1.1.3**.

-The following are the general settings used to achieve the overall look and feel of the maps in this atlas.
+An advanced cartography application, Wonderdraft provides the cartographer with a range of settings and style choices.
+The following are the settings used to create the look and feel of these maps.

 |||
 |:---|:---|